-'''

-$ sudo service cloudera-scm-server start
+\$ sudo service cloudera-scm-server start

-'''

-If the Cloudera Manager Server does not start, see Troubleshooting Installation and Upgrade Problems on page 382.
+If the Cloudera Manager Server does not start, see Troubleshooting Installation and Upgrade Problems on page 431.

-(Optional) Start the Cloudera Manager Agents
+Start the Cloudera Manager Agents

-If you installed the Cloudera Manager Agent packages in Install Cloudera Manager Agent Packages on page 89, run this command on each Agent host:
+If you are going to use Cloudera Manager to install Cloudera Manager Agent packages, skip this section and go to Start and Log into the Cloudera Manager Admin Console on page 123.
+Otherwise, run this command on each Agent host:

-'''

 sudo service cloudera-scm-agent start

-'''

 When the Agent starts, it contacts the Cloudera Manager Server.
-If communication fails between a Cloudera Manager Agent and Cloudera Manager Server, see Troubleshooting Installation and Upgrade Problems on page 382.
+If communication fails between a Cloudera Manager Agent and Cloudera Manager Server, see Troubleshooting Installation and Upgrade Problems on page 431.